 The NEC Society, in partnership with the Section of Pediatric Surgery at the University of Michigan, with support from PCORI, is proud to announce the NEC Symposium in Ann Arbor will open with a session that addresses disparities in the care of fragile infants.
 The session will be co-facilitated by Dr. Jochen Profit, a neonatologist at Stanford University and Chief Scientific Officer for the California Perinatal Quality Care Collaborative, as well as Dr. Krista Sigurdson, a medical sociologist at Stanford University.
+Lelis Vernon, a mother of twin boys who both survived NEC, will participate in the session and work hand-in-hand with Drs.
+Profit and Sigurdson to integrate the patient-family voice and perspective.
 Their session has been slotted to kick off the NEC Symposium to provide the meeting’s participants with a framework as they explore methods for improving outcomes and patient-family integrated care for medically fragile infants at risk of NEC.

 Dr. Sigurdson explains, “There is evidence to suggest that the degree to which a family is included in being a partner in their baby’s care may depend on a variety of factors, including a family’s race or ethnicity, family structure, and socioeconomic status, as well as language, cultural, and systemic barriers that go unaddressed.
 This certainly clashes with how any family would expect care to be delivered in the NICU.”
 Dr. Profit urges, “The time for action on disparities in care delivery is now.”